 I’m always curious about other crocheters, knitters, and makers keep in their stashes.
-With the holidays coming up, I thought now would be a great time to share a look into some of my favorite tools, accessories and other gift ideas to help you find the perfect gift for a maker in your life.
+With the holidays coming up, I thought now would be a great time to share a look into some of my favorite tools, accessories, and other gift ideas to help you find the perfect gift for a maker in your life.
 You may even see a couple of things to add to your own wishlist!
-Here is my Makers Gift Guide, complete with gift ideas for crocheters, knitters, and anyone who want to make something.
+Here is my Makers Gift Guide, complete with gift ideas for crocheters, knitters, and anyone who wants to make something.

-Makers Gift Guide: 20+ Gift Ideas
+Makers Gift Guide: 20+ Gift Ideas For Crocheters & Knitters

 I started crocheting with a mix of Boye and Susan Bates hooks.
 They were great, but as I started to crochet a lot more, I needed to upgrade.
 The Amour hooks by Clover are amazing – they’re super comfortable and the rubber handles don’t slip or tear as other brands do.
 They have a few different sets.
 The standard sizes come in one set of aluminum hooks and the larger plastic hooks come in another.
-There’s also a set of steel hook for very fine work done with thread.
+There’s also a set of steel hooks for very fine work done with thread.

 4. Tote Bags